Paul Weston (politician): First partisan forays

 When interviewed in 2010 as a member of UKIP, Weston described himself as a "natural Conservative" and described immigration as the "ethnic cleansing of the English".
 At the time Weston was standing as the UKIP candidate for Cities of London and Westminster in the UK general election of 2010.
 With a 1.8% share of the vote Weston finished in fifth place.
 The Conservative candidate, Mark Field, won the seat with 19,264 votes.

 Soon after leaving UKIP, in 2011 Weston became the chairman of the British Freedom Party (BFP) the same year after he had been asked to do so by the activists who had broken away from the BNP in October 2010 to found a new party.
 Over the years, Weston has attended and addressed numerous gatherings and rallies for such groups as Bloc Identitaire in France, Die Freiheit in Germany and the Jewish Defence League in Canada.
-As chairman of the BFP, Weston attended an international conference of counter-jihadists in September 2011.
+As chairman of the BFP, Weston attended an international counter-jihad conference in September 2011.
 Yet in an interview, Weston cited a poll conducted by Searchlight, which had found that 48% of the British public would support an anti-immigrant party, so long as the party did not take on explicitly fascist regalia and was non-violent, as evidence for an electoral basis for the BFP.
 This was in the midst of a crisis within the BNP and Weston held meetings with Andrew Brons, an MEP, and longstanding figure on the far-right, who was vying for the leadership of the party.
 Ultimately, Weston left the BFP saying, "I joined the British Freedom Party in late 2011, but became disillusioned with the direction it was taking, over which I had little control."

 In November 2012, the BFP officially announced that it had agreed to enter into a formal political alliance with the English Defence League.
 In October 2012, the party failed to hand-in its annual registration form and pay the fee of £25 and, in December of the same year, was deregistered by the Electoral Commission.
 The deregistration was statutory rather than voluntary.
 Searchlight speculated that Weston let the party's registration lapse because Jim Dowson of Britain First had initiated legal action against the BFP for defamation over claims made against Britain First's leadership on the BFP website.